fiyazbinhasan/GraphQLCore/README.md

 ];
 ```

 The configuration is pretty much self-explanatory.
-It takes all the `.js` files in the `ClintApp` folder, the dependencies from the `node_module` and compiles them into a single `bundle.js` file.
+It takes all the `.js` files in the `ClintApp` folder, the dependencies from the `node_modules` and compiles them into a single `bundle.js` file.
 Similarly, the user-defined and library style files are compiled into a single `style.css` file.
 Both of the compiled files are sent to the `wwwroot` to make them publicly available.

-Last of all a `.babelrc` configuration file is needed to define the presets as followings,
+Last of all a `.babelrc` configuration file is needed to define the presets as follows,

 ##### .babelrc